fireinrain/github-trending/TrendsHist.md

 ## Java

+* 【2025-08-24】[bancolombia / scaffold\-clean\-architecture](https://github.com/bancolombia/scaffold-clean-architecture) - Gradle plugin to create a clean application in Java that already works, It follows our best practices!
 * 【2025-08-22】[apache / parquet-java](https://github.com/apache/parquet-java) - Apache Parquet Java
 * 【2025-08-18】[sepinf-inc / IPED](https://github.com/sepinf-inc/IPED) - IPED Digital Forensic Tool.
 It is an open source software that can be used to process and analyze digital evidence, often seized at crime scenes by law enforcement or in a corporate investigation by private examiners.
 * 【2025-08-18】[rkkr / simple-keyboard](https://github.com/rkkr/simple-keyboard) -